 See how Applications Manager caters to your Hybrid cloud performance monitoring needs.
 Schedule a personalized demo today.Request Demo

 Applications Manager not only provides Hybrid cloud monitoring solutions, but also offers holistic monitoring for virtualization platforms, databases, servers - application servers, web servers, cloud apps, middleware technologies, and much more.

 A hybrid cloud system is an arrangement in which an amalgam of cloud services—consisting of at least one public cloud and one private cloud—is employed.
 Organizations of all levels adopt hybrid cloud system as it offers numerous benefits compared to solely relying on private or public clouds.

 Many cloud service providers offer cloud monitoring solutions but all of them fall short on multi and hybrid cloud monitoring.
-Third party tools like Applications Manager offer monitoring for cloud services from different vendors as well as on premise environments to ensure that the performance of an application which is dependent on multiple services is steady and ideal.
+Third party tools like Applications Manager's hybrid cloud monitoring software offer monitoring for cloud services from different vendors as well as on premise environments to ensure that the performance of an application which is dependent on multiple services is steady and ideal.

 You can manage cloud services with the help of in-built cloud monitoring services like Cloudwatch for AWS, Stackdriver for GCP and Azure monitor for Azure.
 However, if you have multiple cloud services employed in your IT infrastructure, external monitoring tools like Applications Manager are ideal.